inBeat/inbeat-website/content/top-influencers/tiktok/chefs/italy/_index.md

 ---
-title: Top 10 Chefs TikTok Influencers In Italy In 2023
+title: Top 10 Chefs TikTok Influencers In Italy In 2024
 description: >-
-  Find top chefs TikTok influencers in Italy in 2023.
-Most popular hashtags: #chef #imparacontiktok #food #italia.
+  Find top chefs TikTok influencers in Italy in 2024.
+Most popular hashtags: #chef #food #imparacontiktok #italia.
 platform: TikTok
 hits: 32
-text_top: Analyze the top-rated TikTok influencers on inBeat.
+text_top: See the most popular TikTok influencers on inBeat.
-text_bottom: Our database has 32 TikTok influencers like this in Italy for you to collaborate.
+text_bottom: Our database aggregates 32 TikTok influencers like this in Italy for you to contact.
 profiles:
   - username: "chefmassimiliano"
     fullname: >-